 These services include the provision of fund literature such as the prospectus and fund factsheets.
-They also include provision of product literature such as the Terms and Conditions, customer statements and the provision of account services such as top-up payments through the required channels for Stakeholder CTFs and other CTF specific services such as management of the subscription limits, transfers to and from other providers and the maintenance of our Online Account Management system.
-Significant resource has recently gone into developing a full range of CTF maturity options for customer's reaching the end of their initial term.
-Customers can communicate with us by post, online by using our secure messaging service or by calling our UK-based call centre.
-Wherever possible we are fully committed to making enhancements to existing processes to assist vulnerable customers.
+They also include provision of product literature such as the Terms and Conditions, customer statements and the provision of account services such as top-up payments and withdrawals.
+The services also include product specific services such as management of the subscription limits and transfers to and from other providers.
+Customers can communicate with us by post, online or by calling our UK-based call centre.
+Colleagues are trained to identify and support customer vulnerability.
+Every day we make adjustments to our processes and service to support vulnerable customers managing their accounts.
+Common examples of this include: